 The booklet also provides a list of vitamins and homeopathic preparations that promote healing and limit bruising, which a patient can opt to use before surgery.

 Dr. Delgado understands and respects the courage it takes for a patient to come to him about changing something as personal as your body.”

-Breast Augmentation Procedure
+How Is the Breast Augmentation Procedure Performed?

 The recovery period is approximately two weeks in length.
 Once the bruising and tenderness are gone, the patient can return to normal activities.
 It is strongly recommended that patients avoid lifting anything of significant weight for at least two weeks following surgery.
 Most patients can drive a car and return to work and social activities within a week.
 However, strenuous exercise should be avoided for four to six weeks following surgery, as it can increase swelling and discomfort.

 During this early post-operative period, the patient is ideally seen three days after her surgery.
 The patient will be instructed in breast massage techniques to soften and relax the breast implant pocket at this visit.
 Ultimately, this massage regimen’s conscientious practice daily can reduce the risk of encapsulation in the future.

 About seven days after surgery, the sutures are removed.
 Subsequent appointments will be scheduled at two weeks, six weeks, and three months.
 For any of these post-operative appointments, the patient can be seen at either Dr. Delgado’s San Francisco office or his Marin County office.

 What Breast Augmentation Results Can I Expect?